Google’s Inventory Management

 5. MRO goods inventory

 Finished Goods Inventory.
 Google’s inventory management also involves finished goods inventory of products before they are shipped to sellers.
-For example, Google Nexus and Chromecast units are stored before they are boxed and shipped for retail sale.
-The role of this type of inventory is to enable the company to keep addressing sellers’ demand for these products.
+For example, Google Pixel and Chromecast units are stored before they are boxed and shipped for retail sale.
+The role of this type of inventory is to enable the company to keep addressing sellers’ demand for these consumer electronics.

 Transit Inventory.
-The company’s inventory management also uses transit inventory for some of its goods.
-For example, Chromecast digital media player units become transit inventory while they are transported from warehouses to sellers.
+Alphabet’s inventory management uses transit inventory for some of its goods.
+For example, Chromecast units become transit inventory while they are transported from warehouses to sellers.
 The role of this type of inventory is also to enable Google to consistently address sellers’ demand for these products.

 MRO Goods Inventory.
-This type of inventory refers to the items uses for supporting the firm’s operations.
-Google’s inventory management uses maintenance, repair and operating (MRO) goods inventory in practically all areas of its business.
-For example, MRO goods include office supplies like paper and pens, maintenance supplies like janitorial materials and special cleaning solutions for computer equipment, and other goods like coffee and food provided to Google’s employees.
-The role of this type of inventory is to support Google’s operations in direct and indirect ways.
+This type of inventory refers to the items used for supporting operations management at Google (Alphabet), particularly maintenance, repair, and operating (MRO) goods in all areas of the technology and online services business.
+For example, MRO goods include office supplies, like paper and pens; maintenance supplies, like janitorial materials and special cleaning solutions for computer equipment; and other goods, like coffee and food provided to Google’s employees.
+The role or function of this type of inventory is to support Alphabet’s operations in direct and indirect ways.

 Google’s Inventory Methods

-Serialized inventory.
+Serialized Inventory.
 Google uses the serialized method in managing inventory.
 This method involves assigning a unique serial number to each item in the inventory, instead of recording them per batch.
-For example, Google’s inventory management uses serialization for Chromecast and Nexus items.
+For example, Google’s inventory management uses serialization for Chromecast and Pixel items.
 In online advertising, the company also uses serial numbers for advertisers and publishers.

 FIFO.
 The first in, first out (FIFO) method is used in Google’s inventory management.
 In this method, the first items to arrive are also the first to be sold.
-For example, the firm’s Nexus smartphones and Chromecast digital media players are managed through the FIFO method.
+For example, the firm’s Pixel smartphones and Chromecast units are managed through the FIFO method.
 This inventory management method enables Google to minimize the accumulation of old items in storage.

 Google’s inventory management approaches have a beneficial impact on the firm’s costs.
-For example, the FIFO method ensures that most old models are sold before new models are released to the market.
+For example, the FIFO method ensures that most old smartphone models are sold before new models are released to the market.
 The serialized inventory method maximizes the efficiency of tracking and monitoring materials and products.
-The combination of the different types of inventory also supports Google’s business operations.
-These benefits lead to operational efficiency and optimized spending for inventory management.
+The combination of the different types of inventories also helps reinforce business competencies, such as high capacity for innovation and other strengths enumerated in the SWOT analysis of Google (Alphabet).
+These factors lead to operational efficiency and optimized spending for inventory management.

-Google uses different measures of inventory performance, considering that the firm has different types of inventory.
-However, for the company’s physical goods like Chromecast and Nexus, the following are the most relevant measures of inventory performance:
+Google uses different metrics representing inventory performance, considering that the firm has different types of inventories.
+For some of the company’s physical goods, like Chromecast and Pixel devices, the following are the most relevant metrics for inventory performance:

 1. Inventory turnover